atcasanova/jogo/game-ai-training/README.md

 The script `tournament.py` allows you to pit saved bots against each other without further training.
-It scans the `models/` directory for available episodes and lets you assign a model folder to each of the four seats.
-This makes it easy to, for example, play bots from episode 2500 against bots from episode 10000.
+It scans the `models/` directory for available episodes and lets you assign one model for seats 0 and 2 and another model for seats 1 and 3.
+This simulates two fixed teams, making it easy to, for example, play bots from episode 2500 against bots from episode 10000.

 Run it from the repository root: